On the traces of the 2024 Paris Olympics cycling itinerary

 Quicker than the Seine

-At the starting line and the finish line, the cyclists will go along the Seine.
-They’ll only just catch a glimpse of Notre-Dame before turning off onto the boulevard.
+From start to finish, the cyclists followed the banks of the Seine.
+They had just enough time to catch a glimpse of Notre-Dame before turning off onto the boulevard.

 By following their itinerary, you’ll come across Rosa Bonheur.
 A famous name which takes the shape of a bar this time.
 Located on the port des Invalides, this festive spot is renowned for its guinguette-style summer evenings.
 To continue through the night, you can make the most of the clubbing atmosphere in the barge next door, invested by the Flow.